 The team recovered various items, repositioned existing exhibits and helped with site clearance.
 The very first full sized aircraft recovery they undertook was in 1988 and was a Vickers Varsity, which they moved from Sibson Airfield in Cambridgeshire to Brooklands in Weybridge Surrey.
 They were assisted by the Middlesex based company Savill Freight.
 As in so many jobs at that time, the dismantling and reassembly was largely undertaken by one unique man, Mick Bates.

 Over the years the team has grown and shrunk, some people have helped on one or two jobs, a few have been on most of them.
-Other Managing Directors have joined Andy in loaning equipment and expertise; these include Boarhunt Group, CeeJay Systems, CMG, Langley Vale, McAllister Recovery, Queens Motors, Warwick Trailers and many others.
-His successors at National Rescue Geoff and Martin Lambert have also helped greatly over the years.
-In the picture of the team moving the Brooklands' Vimy from October 2009 and shown above, can be seen equipment loaned by most of those companies.
+Other Managing Directors have joined Andy in loaning equipment and expertise; these include Boarhunt Group, CeeJay Systems, CMG, Langley Vale, McAllister Recovery, Ontime Automotive, Queens Motors, Warwick Trailers and many others.
+Andy Lambert's successors at National Rescue Geoff and Martin Lambert have also helped greatly over the years.

-But the man strength of the team come from its individuals, that include Jeff Sechiari, John Downey, Kai Choi, Keith Adams, Martin Strick, Maurice Jones, Mike Crutch, Nik Read, Paul Godfrey, Paul Swift, Robin Voice, Steve Green, Steve Lewis, Tony Amos and many others.
+But the main strength of the team come from its individuals, that today include Jeff Sechiari, John Downey, Kai Choi, Keith Adams, Martin Strick, Maurice Jones, Mike Crutch, Nik Read, Paul Godfrey, Paul Swift, Robin Voice, Steve Green, Steve Lewis, Tony Amos, Peter Burton and many others.